- Current grading system and class standing tables

 - Past grade distributions for some instructors are available via the Faculty Directory.
 To access them, click on the instructor, then "Courses," then the course, then "Past Grade Distributions," then the term.

-Final grades for the Spring 2022 semester are due from instructors by Friday, June 3.
+Final grades for the Fall 2023 Term are due from instructors by Thursday, January 11th, 2024.

 After the final exam period ends, the Law School begins the grade reporting process: